-Disclaimer: This document has been written for Department of Conservation (DOC) staff.
-As a result, it includes DOC-specific terms and makes reference to internal documents that are only accessible to DOC staff.
+This document has been written for Department of Conservation (DOC) staff and contractors (if appropriate).
+As a result, it includes DOC-specific terms and refers to internal documents that are only accessible to DOC staff and contractors.
 It is being made available to external groups and organisations to demonstrate departmental best practice.
-As these procedures have been prepared for the use of DOC staff, other users may require authorisation or caveats may apply.
-Any use by members of the public is at their own risk and DOC disclaims all liability in reference to any risk.
-For further information, please email sop@doc.govt.nz.
+As these procedures have been prepared for the use of DOC staff and contractors other users may require authorisation or caveats may apply.
+Any use by members of the public is at their own risk and DOC disclaims all liability for any risk.